 With a double major in secondary education and one of three majors, you’ll prepare to pursue a career as a middle school or high school teacher.
 You’ll learn resiliency and develop real-world experiences through student teaching.
 Delve into hands-on learning and equip yourself to become a teacher for the next generation.

 Double major in secondary education and one of three majors: Chemistry, Biology/Life Science, or Math

 Dedicated, caring faculty with real-world experience

 As a teacher, you’ll have the opportunity to lead your own classroom in public or private middle or high schools.

-Students completing a secondary education major receive licensure in grades 5–12 in an academic discipline.
-In addition to professional education curriculum, requirements include a specific set of courses in an academic concentration to complete a major.
+If you’re completing a secondary education major then you’re preparing to seek Minnesota licensure* in grades 5-12 in an academic discipline.
+In addition to a professional education curriculum, requirements include a specific set of courses in an academic concentration to complete a major.

 Double major in secondary education and one of the following majors to pursue licensure as a secondary teacher in Minnesota: